 • Disabled students receive + 10 points if proving documents are provided in the application.

-• Students who are covered by the 2828 numbered Social Services Law receive + 10 points if proving documents are provided in the application.
+• Students who are covered by 2828 numbered Social Services Law receive + 10 points if proving documents are provided in the application.

 • Students who want to participate in mobility programs in their birth country receive – 10 points

-• Not attending the required orientation/pre-departure orientations organized by OIP in previous Erasmus+ mobility exchange experience will result in deduction of 5 points.
+• Not attending the required orientation/pre-departure orientations organized by OIP in previous Erasmus+ mobility exchange experience will result in a deduction of 5 points.

-* If a student fails to submit the commitment letter to confirm his/her attendance in Erasmus+ program within the timeframe given by OIP, 10 points will be deducted when the student applies for any Erasmus+ program in the future.
+* If a student fails to submit the commitment letter to confirm his/her attendance in the Erasmus+ program within the timeframe given by OIP, 10 points will be deducted when the student applies for any Erasmus+ program in the future.

-• The OIP calculates and lists the average score of each applicant based on the calculation explained above
+• OIP calculates and lists the average score of each applicant based on the calculation explained above

 ◦ If a student has not participated in an Erasmus+ program before: 10 points are deducted from the student’s overall score for one of the programs (either study or internship), and the student selects the program for deduction to be implemented.
 The student informs OIP about this decision via a written petition.